-Hosting a spaghetti dinner fundraiser, whether you’re a school, church, or nonprofit, is a great way to get your community together, eat a delicious meal and raise funds for a good cause.
-If you want to feel the full benefit of your spaghetti dinner fundraiser, it’s important to plan carefully with plenty of time in advance, promote the charity event like there’s no tomorrow and take advantage of multiple streams of revenue.
+Hosting a spaghetti dinner fundraiser is a great way to get your community together, eat a delicious meal, and raise funds for a good cause.
+To benefit, it’s essential to plan the event with plenty of time, promote the charity event like there’s no tomorrow, and take advantage of multiple streams of revenue.

-For pro tips and easy-to-follow steps on how to achieve a killer spaghetti dinner fundraiser, check out our simple guidelines below.
+For pro tips and easy-to-follow steps on achieving a killer spaghetti dinner fundraiser, check out our simple guidelines below.

-As the name suggests, a spaghetti dinner fundraiser involves a group of people paying to come together to eat a bunch of spaghetti, while raising money for a good cause.
-This type of fundraising dining event, which also includes breakfast fundraisers and pancake fundraisers, is often held in a large space, indoors or outdoors, where many people can congregate.
-Typically spaghetti dinner fundraisers are accompanied by additional fundraising events such as silent auctions, and fundraising raffles.
+As the name suggests, a spaghetti dinner fundraiser involves a group of people paying to come together to eat spaghetti while raising money for a good cause.
+This type of fundraising dining event, which also includes breakfast fundraisers, is often held in a large space, indoors or outdoors, where many people can congregate.
+Typically spaghetti dinner fundraisers are accompanied by additional fundraising events such as silent auctions and fundraising raffles.

 How to Plan a Spaghetti Dinner Fundraiser

 Being organized and taking the time to plan your spaghetti dinner fundraiser is a vital first step in hosting a successful charity event.
 Whatever type of fundraising event you are organizing, it’s essential to gather a solid team to optimize your fundraiser’s end result.
 Assemble a planning committee to handle various planning tasks, determine your fundraising goals together and create a roadmap to get there.
 Make sure to start planning at least three months in advance, as many organizations that you’ll be soliciting food and services from, plus acquiring the venue and collecting donations, may need at least two months to consider your requests.